mascalzonelatino/twitter_stream_analysis/README.md

     This command pipes the output to a file.
 Stop the program with Ctrl-C when you have obtained enough data (tip: wait at least **3 minutes** for data to accumulate).

+The file test/output.txt provided in this repository can be used to test the scripts without requiring new data to be obtained.

 ### Derive the sentiment of each tweet

 The sentiment of a tweet is equivalent to the sum of the sentiment scores for each term in the tweet.

-The script `tweet_sentiment.py` accepts two arguments on the command line: a _sentiment file_ and a tweet file like the one you generated in the above section.
-You can run it like this:
+The script `tweet_sentiment.py` accepts two arguments on the command line: a _sentiment file_ and a tweet file like the one you generated in the previous section.
+For example:

-<pre>$ python tweet_sentiment.py AFINN-111.txt output.txt</pre>
+<pre>$ python tweet_sentiment.py AFINN-111.txt test/output.txt</pre>

 The file AFINN-111.txt contains a list of pre-computed sentiment scores.
 Each line in the file contains a word or phrase followed by a sentiment score.
 Each word or phrase that is found in a tweet but not found in AFINN-111.txt should be given a sentiment score of 0\.
 See the file AFINN-README.txt for more information.